ffimnsr/midas-rs/README.md

-init      Setups and creates initial file directory and env status    Checks the status of the migration up        Apply all non-applied migrations
+init      Setups and creates initial file directory and env status    Checks the status of the migration up        Apply all non-applied migrations faker     Generate fake data for the database (WIP) setup     Setup the database (WIP)
 ```

 For more info see `--help`.